JeffofBread/jdwm/README.md

 ## Patches

 All the original .diff files are located in `jeff_dwm/dwmsrc/patches`.
 Needless to say that a lot of tweaks had to be made to many of these patches when implemented to make them all work together.
-Not unexpected when adding 37 patches on top of each other, and is not a fault of the original authors.
+Not unexpected when adding 36 patches on top of each other, and is not a fault of the original authors.
 Also, many of these patches were pulled from [bakkeby's](https://github.com/bakkeby) incredible [flexipatch](https://github.com/bakkeby/dwm-flexipatch), but I frankly don't remember which.
 Also major thanks to [bakkeby](https://github.com/bakkeby) and [FT-Labs](https://github.com/FT-Labs) for help with a few problems as well as for making their own builds of dwm, which I shamelessly pulled from.

 **Patches integrated in jeff_dwm:**

-- alternativetags
 - alwayscenter
 - barpadding
 - bartoggle